arioso-collective/arioso_music_social/README.md

 # Sprint 2 (3/03/25 - 3/24/25) :notes:
 ## Contributions
+### All contributions were merged into our new development branch (development_new) unless stated otherwise.
+We created development_new because we changed technologies between the first and second Sprint.
   - **Juluissa:** "Worked as part of backend team to get skeleton of database started and layout of app routes"
       - `Jira Task SCRUM-91: Research Connecting Flask backend and React frontend`
         - Jira Link: https://cs3398-enceladus-spring.atlassian.net/browse/SCRUM-91